I’ve posted seven cake recipes since starting this blog, so I guess that’s sort of indicative of what I like. I like cake.

 There’s a raspberry filling between layers, too, which goes nicely with everything else.
 The topping is simple macerated orange slices.
 If you hate oranges, try another citrus fruit.
 If you hate vanilla, replace it with cinnamon.
-If you hate both, there’s nothing I can do for you, you heathen.
+If you hate both, there’s nothing I can do for you.

 Remember that this recipe fills two cake pans to make a tall layer cake, and the ingredients reflect that.
 There might seem like a lot of steps, but it really doesn’t take too long to make all the different elements.
 It’s quite a bit of honey no matter how you look at it, but remember that this is a cake, and you’re not eating it all day every day.